words-sdsc/edX/setup_docker/README.md

 If you are installing Docker on your personal laptop or desktop, you can run (possibly add `sudo` at the beginning for Linux):

-    docker run -d -p 8888:8888 jupyter/scipy-notebook start-notebook.sh --NotebookApp.token='' -v /some/host/folder/for/Python4DS:/home/jovyan/Python4DS
+    docker run -d -p 8888:8888 -v /some/host/folder/for/Python4DS:/home/jovyan/work jupyter/scipy-notebook start-notebook.sh --NotebookApp.token=''

 Instead of `/some/host/folder/for/Python4DS`, use the full path to the folder you created above.
+This will be mounted in the containter at the location `/home/jovyan/work` which is the starting folder of Jupyter Notebook.

 **FIXME** how does this work on windows??